 - After pureeing, add mayo and combine thoroughly.

-- Readjust salt and add a splash of hot sauce if desired.
+- Readjust the salt and add a splash of hot sauce if desired.

 - During tomato season, use fresh instead of canned.
 Roast them in the oven first to develop extra flavor and sweetness.
 Dump them, juice and all, into the blender with your other salsa ingredients.